 Good trainers bring a lot of expertise and experience to bear.
 They have a system that they apply specifically to you and your horse.
 They should have experience with the many pitfalls and issues that you might face.
 They are thorough and clear and expect you to make progress.
 They are also patient and allow you the time you need to learn and provide a context in which to do the training.
 They should be able to demonstrate and work directly with your horse for his education.
 They don’t need to be your best friend, but you will be working closely together so you should have someone you want to spend time with.

 It should go without saying that any rationalization of mistreatment of your horse or you is unacceptable.
 Horses are big quick animals with a mind of their own.
 They don’t always do what there are supposed to do which can lead to unsafe situations.
-Horse training is really physical work.
+Horse training is really a physical work.
 But good trainers know what practices to do and how to do them to get horses to cooperate or progress without abuse.

-Your role in the relationship with your trainer is to be a good client and student.
 Whether you are taking periodic lessons or working with your trainer everyday, it is essential to get qualified, expert help.
 Trying to do any substantive dressage or jumping without this help is next to impossible.
 It is also best to stick with one person or system at a time.
 Getting too many influences can confuse you and your horse.
 Again, stick with someone who is qualified.
 Taking lessons from someone who doesn’t provide the right kind of help is just a waste of time.
 Attending occasional clinics are really beneficial especially if they overlap with your current training program.
 But clinic riding is no substitute for regular training.

 You should be an active participant in your training.
 Ultimately your learning is up to you.
 Your trainer should give you just the right guidance in a learning atmosphere.
 Your job is then to act on that advice.
 As you get better, you take more and more responsibility for your training and riding.
 Listen.
 Ask questions.
 Watch your trainer do work with other horses and students.